Philosophy and Religion

 Office Location: Room A-332A

-The Bergen Community College program in Philosophy and Religion provides students with opportunities to study in two related but distinct fields of academic inquiry: Philosophy and Religious studies.
+The Bergen Community College programs in Philosophy and Religion provide students with opportunities to study in two related but distinct fields of academic inquiry: Philosophy and Religious studies.

 The BCC program in Philosophy introduces students to the basic principles and techniques of logical thinking and argumentation, to the history of philosophical thought, to the basic problems of philosophy (What is real?
 What can be known?
 What is really worthwhile?), and to a set of methods by which contemporary moral, social, and political problems may be clearly understood and perhaps resolved.